dannsam/xenko-docs/manual/game-studio/dynamic-navigation.md

 | Property                  | Description
 |---------------------------|--------------
-| Enabled                   | Enable dynamic navigation on navigation components that don't have scenes
+| Enabled                   | Enable dynamic navigation on navigation components that have no assigned navigation mesh
 | Included collision groups | Set which collision groups dynamically-generated navigation meshes use.
 By default, meshes use all collision groups
 | Build settings            | Advanced settings for dynamically-generated navigation meshes